Major League Football (MLFB): 2022: Second canceled season

 MLFB continued to make news as they announced one definitive term sheet offering a $7.5 million equity line of credit.
 Days later the League received a second term sheet for a similar $7.5 million equity line of credit which would give it access to $15 million in capital for the 2022 Season.
 Neither of these equity lines of credit were actioned on at the time.
 In early May, MLFB announced they had entered into a $10 million equity line agreement with an institutional investor.
 This is thought to give them the initial access to cash to begin moving forward quickly for their 2022 season.

 It was reported in early June 2022 that the Virginia Armada would be playing at the Virginia Beach Sportsplex and that the Ohio Force would be playing at Tom Benson Hall of Fame Stadium.
 The Armada will be coached by Terry Shea and the Force will be coached by Bill Conley.
 It was also reported that players will be paid $2,000 per week of the regular season and that MLFB will be offering win bonuses as well.
 Connor Kaegi was reported to be the first quarterback under contract with MLFB.

 On July 28, 2022, players from the Alabama Airborne and two other teams were abruptly evicted from the hotels where they were being housed over unpaid bills and reports from coaches that the league had "shut down" prior to the start of the season.
 MLFB acknowledged that a "funding delay" had forced the suspension of the 2022 season.
 This happened after a major financial backer of the league backed out of a $10 million commitment after, presumably, the league failed to put a team in San Antonio (and later San Marcos).
 Players were paid only $50-a-week stipend during training camp, before the league was shut down.
-Four days later it was reported that MLFB employees’ paychecks were "reversed", while the league official website was shutdown as a result of unpaid bills.
+Four days later it was reported that MLFB employees’ paychecks were "reversed", while the league official website was shut down as a result of unpaid bills.

-On August 5, 2022, an unrelated league laid claim to the Major League Football brand, with intent to launch in October of that year.
-The new league claims it had a trademark on the name Major League Football dating back to 2001, and they plan sending a cease and desist letter for trademark infringement.
+On August 5, 2022, an unrelated league claimed the Major League Football brand with intent to launch in October of that year.
+The new league claims it had a trademark on the name Major League Football dating back to 2001 and they plan sending a cease and desist letter for trademark infringement.